Functional verification

-Functional verification is the task of verifying that the logic design conforms to specification.
+Functional verification is the task of verifying that a logic design conforms to specification.
 Functional verification attempts to answer the question "Does this proposed design do what is intended?"
 This is complex and takes the majority of time and effort (up to 70% of design and development time) in most large electronic system design projects.
-Functional verification is a part of more encompassing design verification, which, besides functional verification, considers non-functional aspects like timing, layout and power.
+Functional verification is a part of more encompassing design verification, which, besides functional verification, considers non-functional aspects like timing, layout, and power.

 Background

-Although the number of transistors increased exponentially according to Moore's law, increasing the number of engineers and time taken to produce the designs only increase linearly.
+Although the number of transistors increased exponentially according to Moore's law, the number of engineers and time taken to produce the designs only increased linearly.
 As the transistors' complexity increases, the number of coding errors also increases.
 Most of the errors in logic coding come from careless coding (12.7%), miscommunication (11.4%), and microarchitecture challenges (9.3%).
 Thus, electronic design automation (EDA) tools are produced to catch up with the complexity of transistors design.
-Languages such as Verilog and VHDL are introduced together with the EDA tools.
+Languages such as Verilog and VHDL are introduced together with EDA tools.

 Functional verification is very difficult because of the sheer volume of possible test-cases that exist in even a simple design.
-Frequently there are more than 10^80 possible tests to comprehensively verify a design – a number that is impossible to achieve in a lifetime.
+Frequently there are more than ×10^80 possible tests to comprehensively verify a design – a number that is impossible to achieve in a lifetime.
 This effort is equivalent to program verification, and is NP-hard or even worse – and no solution has been found that works well in all cases.

-The verification process and strategy
+Verification process and strategy

 The verification plan

-A functional verification project is guided by a verification plan.
+A functional-verification project is guided by a verification plan.
 This is a foundational document that serves as a blueprint for the entire effort.
 It is a living document created early in the design cycle and is critical for defining scope and tracking progress.
 The plan typically defines: